Bumi

 What is the Bumi?

 The Bumi is a Humanoid robot made by Noetix Robotics.
 Noetix Robotics' Bumi is a compact bipedal humanoid robot designed for education and home use, notable for being one of the most affordable humanoid robots ever produced at ¥9,998 (approximately $1,370).
-Standing 94 cm tall and weighing just 12 kg, Bumi can walk, run, and dance with stable bipedal locomotion thanks to lightweight composite materials and a proprietary motion control system.
+Noetix's official company timeline says Bumi was officially released in October 2025, and the current official product page lists a 98 cm, about 17 kg platform with 98 x 35 x 20 cm standing dimensions, camera and IMU sensing, Wi-Fi/Bluetooth connectivity, and 2–3 hours of runtime from a 48 V, 3.5 Ah smart battery.
+Bumi can walk, run, and dance with stable bipedal locomotion thanks to lightweight composite materials and a proprietary motion-control system.
 It supports drag-and-drop graphical programming aimed at children and beginners, as well as voice interaction for companion scenarios.
-Developed by Beijing-based Noetix Robotics (founded 2023, team from Tsinghua and Zhejiang Universities), Bumi gained widespread attention after performing at the 2025 China Spring Festival Gala, reportedly reaching 677 million viewers.
-Pre-orders opened during China's Double 11 shopping festival and sold out quickly.
-Shipping in China initially, with broader availability planned.
-It features 2 sensor types, 1 connectivity protocols, and 6 distinct capabilities.
+Developed by Beijing-based Noetix Robotics, Bumi gained wider attention after appearing in the 2026 CCTV Spring Festival Gala alongside Noetix's other humanoid and bionic robots.
+It features 2 sensor types, 3 connectivity protocols, and 6 distinct capabilities.

 How much does the Bumi cost?